andraugust/andraugust.github.io/thermo-2.md

 $$

 The other type of process is called adiabatic.
 It's where no heat enters or leaves the system.
 In practice, this is acheived by thermally insulating the system from its environment.
-From the first law, no heat flow implies
+No heat flows, so the first law becomes

 $$